dfsmania/LaradminLTE/docs/sections/config/plugins.md

 - A list of **resources** (`CSS` or `JS` files) to be included, each with customizable options.

-- The **resource type**, specifying when the resource should be injected relative to the core `AdminLTE v4` assets (e.g., before or after core scripts/styles).
+- The **resource type**, specifying where the resource should be injected relative to the core `AdminLTE v4` assets (e.g., before or after core scripts/styles).

 The default `config/ladmin_plugins.php` file comes pre-configured with a set of plugin definitions that are required for working with **Bootstrap 5** and the **AdminLTE v4** template.
 These examples provide a solid starting point and can be used as templates when adding or customizing plugins to suit your project's needs.
 Review and adjust these definitions as necessary to integrate additional frontend libraries or modify existing ones.